McNerdius/doom/BigMacDeck/readme.md

 ------
 Add several sentries that fire {species} projectiles.

-Notes: Progress-blocking.
+Notes: Progress-blocking - they could be placed such that intended safe spots or transporter destinations are vulnerable.

 Cult Chow:
 ------
 Health items become Priest Porridge (tastes better warm!)

-Notes: I've had some weird issues with stacked health potion.
+Notes: I've had some weird issues with stacked health potions.

 Brutal Totem:
 ------
 Spawn a totem that doubles monster damage.

-Notes: A wee bit unfair ?
+Notes: A wee bit much...

 Frankenstein's Gift:
 ------
 {species} can stitch together two corpses to make a new monster.

-Notes: Gets out of control when applied randomly mid-level.
+Notes: Gets out of control when applied to extra monsters mid-level.

 Armageddon:
 ------